 Elopement Villa Cimbrone, Ravello Italy | Kelly & Poston

 With the love and support from family and friends, Kelly and Poston married in a private ceremony at the Villa Cimbrone in Ravello, Italy.
 Just the two of them, the officiant and I, taking photos.
-They exchanged vows in the morning, which left the entire day to enjoy being newlyweds.
-Drinking champagne in the town square, having ice cream and taking beautiful photographs around Ravello.
+They exchanged vows in the morning.
+Which left the entire day to enjoy being newlyweds.
+Drinking champagne in the town square.
+Having ice cream and taking beautiful photographs around Ravello.
 The inspiration for the wedding was “La Dolce Vita”.
 Creating a day that was all about their relationship and represented the romance they share.
-Read more from the bride Kelly about planning a destination wedding so far from home below.
+Choosing to say I do in the Villa Cimbrone gardens, one of the Amalfi cost’s most famous spots.
+Which takes a little planning and preparation.
+Read the expert advice from the bride Kelly about planning a destination wedding so far from home below.

 From the bride: